Back to Exercise Library

 Frequently Asked Questions

-Start with 2 sets of 10 reps, focusing on squeezing your shoulder blades together throughout.
-Progress to 3 sets of 15 reps.
-For desk workers, doing a quick set every few hours helps combat postural fatigue.
+Start with 2 sets of 10 repetitions, focusing on controlled movement and maintaining the chest lift throughout.
+Progress to 3 sets of 15 repetitions over 2–3 weeks.
+For desk workers, performing a quick set every few hours throughout the workday is an effective strategy for combating postural fatigue — the exercise is quiet, requires no equipment, and takes under two minutes per set.

 Quick Stats